As the UK’s coronavirus lockdown begins to gradually ease, the government has extended its wage subsidy until the end of October.

 If I have been laid off because of coronavirus but I want to leave my job can I choose redundancy?

-Alex Monaco is the founder of Monaco Solicitors.
+Alex Monaco is the founder of Monaco Solicitors who have developed a free app to inform workers of their employment rights.
 Please note that this article does not provide legal advice but is for information purposes only.
 For legal advice, contact a lawyer.